menu

 Remarks

-This event is raised when the data in the SfMultiColumnComboBox<TValue, TItem> is fetched before from the server.
+This event is raised when the data in the SfMultiColumnComboBox<TValue, TItem> is about to be fetched from the server.
+You can use this event to perform pre-processing operations or to modify the request parameters before the data fetch operation begins.

 OnActionComplete